 - Transfer nuts and seeds to sturdy plastic bags (I purchase 6 x 3 x 15 inch 2 mm thick plastic bread bags from Country Life Natural Foods.
 The same size bread bags are available on Amazon, but I have not tested them.).

 - Store in fridge or freezer until it is time to soak and dehydrate.

 - After dehydrating, put nuts or seeds back in original bag, seal with clip and store in fridge or in a nice glass or plastic container for easy munching access!

-So, that’s it!
-Now you too can take advantage of the money-saving possibilities of purchasing nuts and seeds in bulk and store them safely!
+So, that's it!
+Now you too can take advantage of the money-saving possibilities of purchasing nuts and seeds in bulk and storing them safely!

 For more bulk food storage tips check out my posts on: